Copyright © 2023. GreenwoodPGA.net. All rights reserved.

-Former PGA TOUR Player | Tennessee Golf Hall of Fame | PGA of America Life Member
+Former PGA Tour Player | Tennessee Golf Hall of Fame | PGA of America Life Member

-Bobby Greenwood of Tennessee, was a 3-time NCAA All-American at the University of North Texas where he led his team to 3 consecutive Missouri Valley Conference Championships.
+Bobby Greenwood of Tennessee was a 3-time NCAA All-American at the University of North Texas where he led his team to 3 consecutive Missouri Valley Conference Championships.

 His senior year, Greenwood won the Southern Intercollegiate and was selected as First Team NCAA All-American.
-That year, Bobby was selected to play on the Texas Cup Team, four years later, he co-founded the Tennessee Cup Team.
+That year, Bobby was selected to play on the Texas Cup Team; four years later, he co-founded the Tennessee Cup Team.

-He won both the Tennessee Open and the Tennessee Amateur Championships as well as four other Tennessee State Championship tournaments.
+Greenwood won both the Tennessee Open and the Tennessee Amateur Championships as well as four other Tennessee State Championship tournaments.

 Bobby was inducted into the University North Texas Athletic Hall of Fame in 2002, the Tennessee Golf Hall of Fame in 2007, and he was inducted as a charter member of the Riverside Military Academy Centennial Sports Hall of Fame in 2007 where he set a school record, hitting 10 home runs in baseball and also was the leading scorer on RMA’s basketball team.